gnipbao/web/README.md

 # development

-if you want to develop without docker for smooth dev process install these tools:
+for a smooth dev process you can install these tools (not required):

 * [nvm](https://github.com/creationix/nvm)
 * [avn](https://github.com/wbyoung/avn)